 This is a broad field, and students may take courses to focus on a more specific area of civil engineering during their professional years of study to suit their interests.

 The first year of the Bachelor of Engineering with Honours is called the Engineering Intermediate Year.
-Required Intermediate courses for Civil Engineering are:
+For Civil Engineering students, this is made up of:

 - ENGR101 Foundations of Engineering